tinyprinter/tinyprinter.club/content/_index.md

 Next, we'll put it all together, connecting our Paperang to the network.
 For that, we use two projects: [sirius-client](https://github.com/ktamas/sirius-client) and [python-paperang](https://github.com/ktamas/python-paperang).
 They should really be merged into one.
 One day.

-Anyways, clone both of them from Github, and we'll start with some testing with the latter project.
+Anyways, clone both of them from Github, and we'll start testing things first with the latter project.
 We're going to assume you have at least a passing understanding of both Python and Typescript.

 If you're on Linux, and we'll assume Debian, you'll need the following packages installed: `libbluetooth-dev libhidapi-dev libatlas-base-dev python3-llvmlite python3-numba python-llvmlite llvm-dev`.